During your eye test we examine…

 You will be asked to look at a panel and say whether the bars appear to be in line both horizontally and vertically.
 If they appear out of line Your Optician will decide whether or not this needs correction with a prism in the lenses of your glasses.

-The slit lamp is an illuminated microscope used mainly to examine the outer surface of your eyes, eyelids, lashes and surrounding areas Your Optician can then look at the condition of the cornea, sclera, conjunctiva, the iris and the lens.
-This checks the condition of the outer surface of the eye and can be used to look for abnormalities or scratches.
+The slit lamp is an illuminated microscope used mainly to examine the outer surface of your eyes, eyelids, lashes and surrounding areas.
+Your Optician can then look at the condition of the cornea, sclera, conjunctiva, the iris and the lens.

 The visual field screener is used to determine your field of vision and locate any 'blind spots' within that field.
 During the test, you will be asked to look at a spot in the centre of the machine and respond lights flashing around this central target.
 This test is repeated several times in both eyes.